 However, there is a story to the name, and you will find it in this post on the 7 Greatest Benefits of Romanian Deadlifts.

 The bottom line is, as far as posterior chain exercises go, it’s incredibly beneficial and useful.

 A lot of people think that deadlifts only involve the posterior chain.

 Your quadriceps also play an essential role, especially in breaking the bar away from the floor.

-It’s no coincidence that most top deadlifters are also excellent squatters.
+It’s no coincidence that most elite deadlift athletes are also excellent squatters.

 Front squats are one of the best quadriceps exercises around.

-With front squats, you keep your torso very uptight, which emphasizes the quadriceps and reduces hamstring and glute activation.
+With a front squat, you keep your torso very uptight, which emphasizes the quadriceps and reduces hamstring and glute activation.